lsst-ts/ts_ofc/README.md

 - **CamRot**: Camera rotation class to rotate the calculated DOF offset.
 - **Utility**: Some functions used in this module.
 - **IterDataReader**: Iteration data reader class used in the unit test only.
 This is just to read the test iteration data.

+*There is one module in OFC:*

+- **Control Interface (ctrlIntf)**: This module provides the interface classes to the main telescope active optics system (MTAOS).
+The factory pattern is applied to support the multiple instruments ([class diagram](./doc/ctrlIntfClassDiag.png)).
+    - **OFCCalculationFactory**: OFC calculation factory class to create the concrete OFC calculation object for each instrument.
+    - **OFCCalculation**: OFC calculation default class as the parent class of concrete child classes for different instrument.
+The user shall get the concrete object by the creation method of OFCCalculationFactory class.
+    - **OFCCalculationOfLsst**: OFC calculation of LSST class.
+This is the concrete child class of OFCCalculation class.
+    - **OFCCalculationOfComCam**: OFC calculation of ComCam class.
+This is the concrete child class of OFCCalculation class.
+    - **SensorWavefrontError**: Sensor wavefront error class.
+This class contains the information of sensor Id and related wavefront error.
+The details will be populated by the MTAOS and pass to the child class of OFCCalculation to do the calculation.
+    - **HexapodCorrection**: Camera hexapod correction class.
+This class contains the position correction to let the MTAOS to apply to subsystem.
+    - **M2HexapodCorrection**: M2 hexapod correction class.
+This class contains the position correction to let the MTAOS to apply to subsystem.
+    - **M1M3Correction**: M1M3 correction class.
+This class contains the actuator force correction to let the MTAOS to apply to subsystem.
+    - **M2Correction**: M2 correction class.
+This class contains the actuator force correction to let the MTAOS to apply to subsystem.
+    - **FWHMToPSSN**: Full width at half maximum (FWHM) to normalized point source sensitivity (PSSN) class.
+This class will convert the FWHM value to the PSSN.
+The details of this class is not clear yet.
+FWHM value will be provided by the data management (DM) team.
+    - **FWHMSensorData**: Full width at half maximum (FWHM) sensor data class.
+This class has the information of sensor ID and related FWHM value.
+The details will be populated by the MTAOS and pass to the child class of OFCCalculation to do the calculation.

 ## 6. Extension of Algorithm